 – Never leave the child alone

 Do not leave your child alone while crackers explode.
 Accompany them and ask them to be careful.
-Make sure adult one among you two or any elders be with your children.
+Make sure the adult one among you two or any elders be with your children.

 – Cover your mouth